 The "Default" routing mode is a good match...

-- when you have a homogeneous chat team.
+- if you have a homogeneous chat team.
 If all your Operators are able to give the same quality of support throughout all areas, there is no reason to split them up into groups.

-- when you already route Webvisitors to specialized Groups through different Widgets on certain parts of your website.
+- if you already route Webvisitors to specialized Groups through different Widgets on certain parts of your website.
 Creating, for example, a "Sales" and a "Support" Operator Group allows you to offer specialized support by connecting them to different Chat Widgets, which you then integrate in different sections of your site.

 "Group Select" routing mode

 The "Group Select" routing mode works with the same "Operator" - "Operator Group" relation as the "Default" mode.
 But instead of deciding for one fixed Operator Group for a Chat Widget, the "Group Select" mode allows your Webvisitors to pick a Group from a list that you pre-compiled.
 So they can be sure to talk to someone that is best suited to help them.